How to grow your Instagram account in 2026

 A very good way of getting more exposure is hosting a contest.
 It can be a photography voting contest, a lottery, an editing contest, or something else.

-You could be asking – “how a contest will get me new followers?”.
-You can ask for the participants to follow you, or ask the participants to share your contest announcement in their story to participate.
 If you’re creating a contest where people need to vote for the best photo, then the participants might share your contest in their story, asking their followers to vote for their photo.
-This brings new people to your profile, and some of them might find your age appealing, and even give you a follow.
+This brings new people to your profile, and some of them might find your page appealing and even give you a follow.

 Don’t forget about the prizes.
 For users to participate in your contest, you need to have tempting prizes.
-It could be a bunch of shout-outs over some time on your page.
-Or maybe you will share their photo on your page and leave it there for a week.

 Promote your posts